At a Glance - Rational Numbers

-Even though we don't write integers as fractions, they are still considered rational numbers.
+Even though we don't write integers as fractions, they're still considered rational numbers.
 This is because we can think of all integers as a quotient with a denominator of 1.
 For example, we can write 5 as 5/1, 11 as 11/1, and -25,693 as -25,693/1.
 Note that this doesn't necessarily work in reverse, as not all rational numbers are integers—for example: 5/2.
-This is the only example we could think of, but as there are literally an infinite amount of rational numbers where this is the case, we probably weren't trying very hard.
+This is the only example we could think of, but since there's literally an infinite amount of rational numbers where this is the case, we probably weren't trying very hard.

 Not only can we think of 5 as 5/1, but we can also write it as 25/5, or 50/10.
 Similarly, we can write 10 as 100/10, or as 10/1.
 As you can see, there are many different fractions that can be used to express any particular rational number.
 We'll talk later about how to tell when two different fractions are representing the same number, but don't worry your little head about that for now.
 Just close your eyes, go to sleep, and dream of puppies and rainbows.